 City cards are great!
 They can be called all sorts of things – tourist passes, city passes – but are essentially a card sold by the tourism board in a particular city or country which will give you access to many of the popular attractions either free or at a discount.
-Some cards also include public transport too.
+Some cards – like the Copenhagen Card – include public transport too.

 This research before travelling is important, so sometimes you will need to buy the pass before you arrive.
 For example, I discovered that the Jordan Pass can also include the visa fee for entering the country.
 That alone almost covered the cost of the pass!
 Some others can include small discounts off certain accommodation or can include airport transfers on arrival, saving money as soon as you land.